-On September 21, 2021, MUFG and MUFG Bank announced an agreement to sell all shares of MUFG Union Bank ("MUB"), MUFG's subsidiary owned through MUFG Americas Holdings ("MUAH"), to U.S. Bancorp ("USB") (the "Share Transfer") pursuant to a Share Purchase Agreement, dated as of September 21, 2021, by and among MUFG, MUAH and USB (as amended, supplemented and modified from time to time, the "Share Purchase Agreement").
-The MUB businesses that MUFG will transfer to USB through the Share Transfer exclude MUB's Global Corporate & Investment Banking (GCIB) business (with certain exceptions as agreed to by the parties, including certain deposits of the GCIB business that will be retained by MUB), certain of MUB's businesses to the extent related to the GCIB business, certain shared middle and back office functions and certain other assets and liabilities, which are planned to be transferred to MUFG Bank's U.S. branches or its affiliates prior to the Share Transfer (collectively, the "Affiliate Transfer" and, together with the Share Transfer and related transactions contemplated by the Share Purchase Agreement, the "Transaction").
-The completion of the Transaction is subject to certain conditions precedent, including the approval from relevant regulators.
+On December 1, 2022, MUFG and MUFG Bank completed the sale of all shares of MUFG Union Bank ("MUB"), MUFG's subsidiary owned through MUFG Americas Holdings ("MUAH"), to U.S. Bancorp ("USB") (the "Share Transfer") pursuant to a Share Purchase Agreement, dated as of September 21, 2021, by and among MUFG, MUAH and USB (as amended, supplemented and modified from time to time, the "Share Purchase Agreement").
+The MUB businesses that were transferred to USB excluded the Global Corporate & Investment Banking (GCIB) business (with certain exceptions as agreed to by the parties, including certain deposits of the GCIB business that were retained by MUB), the Global Markets business to the extent related to the GCIB business, which consisted of transactions with clients and investors, and certain assets and liabilities that were part of shared middle and back office functions.
+Such businesses, and the customer assets and liabilities related to these businesses (including related transactions with such customers) were transferred to MUFG Bank and MUAH prior to the Share Transfer.
+In addition, the corporate credit card business for GCIB business customers and certain Japanese customers was transferred from MUB to MUFG Bank in April 2023.